Minnesota Dog Breeder Licensing Requirements

 Quick Summary

-Annual Fee $10 per animal (max $250)
+Annual Fee $10 per animal (maximum $250)

-Threshold 10+ intact animals and 5+ litters/year
+Threshold 10+ intact animals AND 5+ litters/year

 Regulatory Agency: Minnesota Board of Animal Health